Environment.FailFast Method (String, Exception)

 The FailFast method writes the message string to the Windows Application event log, creates a dump of your application, and then terminates the current process.

-If exception is a null reference (Nothing in Visual Basic), or if exception is not thrown, this method operates the same as the FailFast(String) method overload.
+If exception is null, or if exception is not thrown, this method operates the same as the FailFast(String) method overload.

 Use the FailFast method instead of the Exit method to terminate your application if the state of your application is damaged beyond repair, and executing your application's try/finally blocks and finalizers will corrupt program resources.